-I on the other hand, will put on the kettle, get the cups ready, then empty/fill the dishwasher as needs be, straighten the kitchen, sweep the floor while it boils.
+I, on the other hand, will put on the kettle, get the cups ready, then empty/fill the dishwasher if necessary, straighten the kitchen, sweep the floor while it boils.
 Then when I am waiting for the tea to stew, I will fill the washing machine, feed the cats etc.

-Another example of dead time: You are vacuuming the living room and someone calls you – you shut off the vacuum and answer the phone, then stand there chatting for 10mins.
+Another example of dead time: You are vacuuming the living room and someone calls you, so you shut off the vacuum and answer the phone, then stand there chatting for 10mins.

 Okay so continuing to vacuum isn’t really possible but what about grabbing the duster and wiping the mantle down, spraying the windows, sweeping the floor, straightening the bed, etc.

-There are probably a dozen little jobs you could be doing at the same time as taking that call that don’t need your full focus.
+There are probably a dozen little jobs you could be doing at the same time as taking that call that doesn’t need your full focus.

 Don’t get caught out

-I do like to keep my writing to do list separate.
+I do like to keep my writing to-do list separately.
 So when I sit down to write I can see what needs my attention rather than trawling through pages of other rubbish before I get to my writing notes.

-Anything new goes on the Master To Do list to be filtered off eventually.
-Again this will help to keep you focused and stop you spending longer than you should reading through an ever growing list of to dos.
+Anything new goes on the Master To-Do list to be filtered off eventually.
+Again this will help to keep you focused and stop you spending longer than you should read through an ever-growing list of to-dos.